libp2p/docs/content/concepts/circuit-relay.md

 AutoRelay is a feature (currently implemented in go-libp2p) that a peer can enable to attempt to discover relay peers using libp2p's [content routing](/concepts/content-routing/) interface.

 When AutoRelay is enabled, a peer will try to discover one or more public relays and open relayed connections.
-If successful, the peer will advertise the relay addresses using the libp2p's [peer routing](/concepts/peer-routing/) system.
+If successful, the peer will advertise the relay addresses using libp2p's [peer routing](/concepts/peer-routing/) system.

 {{% notice "note" %}}
 Because relayed connections add overhead and consume the resources of the relay peer, go-libp2p will only try to establish relay connections if it determines that it is unreachable publicly using the [AutoNAT service](/concepts/nat/#autonat)